ansys/pyansys-units/doc/source/contributing.rst

 PyAnsys Units is compliant with the `PyAnsys coding style
 <https://dev.docs.pyansys.com/coding-style/index.html>`_.
 It uses
 `pre-commit <https://pre-commit.com/>`_ to check the code style and `uv <https://docs.astral.sh/uv/>` to do some code auto-generation.
+Install uv following its `docs <https://docs.astral.sh/uv/getting-started/installation>`.

-You can install and activate this tool with these commands:
+You can install and activate pre-commit with these commands:

 .. code:: console

-   python -m pip install pre-commit uv pre-commit install
+   python -m pip install pre-commit pre-commit install

 You can then directly execute ``pre-commit`` with this command: